Skip to main content

 Lifestyle factors also influence the broader hormonal milieu in which peptides operate.
 Chronic stress, for example, leads to elevated cortisol levels.
 High cortisol can suppress the production of BDNF and create a state of neuroinflammation, directly counteracting the intended effects of cognitive-enhancing or neuroprotective peptides.
 Practices that manage stress, such as mindfulness, adequate sleep, and regular exercise, help to regulate cortisol levels, creating a more favorable environment for these therapies to work.

 Similarly, sleep is when the majority of hormonal regulation and tissue repair occurs.
 Growth hormone is released in pulses during deep sleep.
-A designed to enhance GH release will be significantly more effective when sleep is optimized.
+A peptide protocol designed to enhance GH release will be significantly more effective when sleep is optimized.
 Inadequate sleep disrupts this natural rhythm, blunting the effects of the therapy and impairing cognitive recovery.

 Academic